-The sensor can be used in the pH range from pH 6.0 to pH 8.0.
+The sensor can be used in the pH range from pH 5.0 to pH 8.0.
 It is essential to keep the pH value at a constant level, since the sensor signal tracks the dissociation curve of the hypochlorous acid.
-The sensor shows different chlorine values different values depending on the pH value although no change in the chlorine concentration can be recognised in the DPD-1 measuring values.

-When organic chlorine products or chlorine stabilisers are used, both based on (iso) cyanuric acid as a rule, there may be considerable differences between the DPD-1 measuring value and the signal of the chlorine sensor.
+The sensor shows different chlorine values different values depending on the pH value although no change in the chlorine concentration can be recognised in the DPD-1 measuring values or iodometric measuring values.
+When organic chlorine products or chlorine stabilisers are used, both based on (iso) cyanuric acid as a rule, there may be considerable differences between the DPD-1 measuring value or iodometric measuring value and the signal of the chlorine sensor.